 Each subheader slug line should be written on their own line in the screenplay in all uppercase letters.

 This is frequently used when characters move room to room within a house as done in the opening scene of Parasite.
 Let’s take a look at this slugline example to see how the opening scene with multiple rooms in the same location is written in the screenplay.

-Now that you see how different locations can be established under a master scene heading by using sluglines, let’s see how this script translates to the screen.
+Now that you see how different locations can be established under a master scene heading by using sluglines, let’s see how this script translated to the final product in Parasite.

 What is a slug line used for beyond dramas?
 When it comes to action films, they can be incredibly important for writing action sequences.
 Let’s take look at how sluglines are used in parts of a script to describe action.

 What is a slug line in an action film?